What Are Genetically Improved Seedlings?

+Use of improved stock should be matched with silvicultural practices that reduce environmental stress, such as controlling weeds and insects.
+If such practices are not used, financial risks are greatly increased.
 Individual open-pollinated families, full-sib families, and selected clones of loblolly pine display remarkable stability and predictability of growth performance across sites in the southern United States.
-As long as you match the seedlings to the proper climatic zones, family performance is rather stable.
+As long as seedlings are matched to the proper climatic zones, family performance is rather stable.

-The forest industry is using improved genotypes resulting from MCPs in order to maximize genetic gains.
-This genetic material produces much higher gains, and many foresters are willing to plant fewer families on specific sites to capture these gains.
+The forest industry is using improved genotypes bred from MCPs in order to maximize genetic gains.
+This genetic material produces much higher gains, and many foresters are willing to plant fewer families on specific sites to capture them.
 To date, no disease or insect problems have been associated with planting more advanced genetic stock.

-But planting single families could be a mistake.
-If a nonindustrial private forest landowner (NIPF) uses a natural regeneration system after a single-family block planting, genetic diversity can be reduced too much.
+However, planting single families could be a mistake.
+If a nonindustrial private forest landowner (NIPF) uses natural regeneration after a single-family planting, genetic diversity can be reduced too much.
 In only one or two cycles of natural regeneration, inbreeding could seriously reduce growth and productivity.

-Since the Mississippi Forestry Commission (MFC) no longer produces pine seedlings, landowners have to become more responsible for the type of seedlings they should be purchasing for regeneration.
-While a loblolly seed orchard mix has been preferred for Mississippi landowners in the past, knowing the performance of specific loblolly parents provides additional gains.
-Landowners should ask for a performance rating sheet (PRS), which provides them with information on growth, stem form, and disease resistance.
-This information can quickly allow you to judge if the seedlings are right for your conditions.
+Since the Mississippi Forestry Commission (MFC) no longer produces pine seedlings, landowners have to research the type of seedlings they should be purchasing for regeneration.
+While a loblolly seed orchard mix has been preferred for Mississippi landowners in the past, knowing the performance of specific loblolly parents can provide additional gains.
+Landowners should ask for a performance rating sheet (PRS), which provides information on growth, stem form, and disease resistance.
+This information can quickly allow you to judge if seedlings are right for your conditions.

-Orchard mixes had been recommended because of the variety of sites throughout Mississippi and the rather limited genetic testing.
-This was a very conservative recommendation with very little risk, but it yielded lower genetic gains and resulted in some increased susceptibility to fusiform rust.
-Now that we know more about soils and site characteristics, we recommend moving to single-family plantings regardless of whether they are open-pollinated or control-pollinated (MCP).
+Orchard mixes were recommended because of the variety of sites throughout Mississippi and limited genetic testing.
+This was a very conservative recommendation with very little risk but yielded lower genetic gains and increased susceptibility to fusiform rust.
+Now that we know more about soils and site characteristics, we recommend single-family plantings regardless of whether they are open-pollinated or control-pollinated.
 Landowners should remember that proper silvicultural treatments are required to yield higher genetic gains.

-Without doubt, the major limitation of using hardwoods is matching the species to the site correctly.
+Without doubt, the major limitation of using hardwoods is matching species to the site correctly.
 Genetically superior hardwood seedlings will not provide increased yields if the species is not suited to the site.
 Because there is a lack of genetically superior hardwood seedlings, it is extremely important to understand seed source differences.
-Most landowners probably use local seed sources for hardwoods.
-However, southern seed sources in hardwoods tend to be superior to local or northern sources.
+Landowners typically use local seed sources for hardwoods.
+However, southern seed sources in hardwoods tend to be superior to northern sources.

 Before purchasing any hardwood seedlings, request information on seed source origin.
-If this information is not provided, it is usually best to avoid these seedlings.
+If this information is not available, it is usually best to avoid these seedlings.
 Also, competition control remains extremely important for genetically superior hardwood seedlings.
-These seedlings will not out-compete weeds for nutrition and moisture.
+These seedlings will not outcompete weeds for nutrition and moisture.